codefellows/seattle-ops-301d2/class-14/README.md

-# Network Scanning with NMAP
+# Port Scanning with Zenmap

 The network mapping tool Nmap is an open source utility commonly used in network discovery ("enumeration" in offensive terms) and security auditing.